 Housing costs in Granite Falls are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Unlike some cities, Granite Falls isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Granite Falls are a mix of both white- and blue-collar jobs.
 Overall, Granite Falls is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Granite Falls who work in food service (12.02%), teaching (8.91%), and office and administrative support (8.03%).
+There are especially a lot of people living in Granite Falls who work in sales jobs (10.34%), food service (9.16%), and teaching (8.49%).

 The most common language spoken in Granite Falls is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and French.